 How can I obtain an ESA in Washington, D.C.?

 If you do not already have an ESA, but are considering obtaining one for your Emotional Support needs, be sure to speak to Emotional Pet Support or fill out their online form about the issue.
 Once it has been determined that this is a necessary step for you, you can apply for your ESA status.

 This application can be done online at Emotional Pet Support and only takes roughly 10 minutes.
 However, you may need to provide a letter from your counselor for Emotional Pet Support’s records stating that the animal is necessary for treatment or support of your mental health.

 The difference between most certification companies and Emotional Pet Support is that they are fully compliant with not only the ADA, but also with ESA laws and HIPAA, which are two very important factors that offer additional coverage you may need in the future.
-With us, you will have an ESA letter that can be verified at an official ESA Registry website as well.
+With us, you will have an ESA letter that can be verified by visiting our online ESA registry database.

 Your Mental Health is Important; Make the Right Decision and Apply for your ESA Status

 There is absolutely no reason for you to hesitate in applying for your ESA status in Washington, D.C. if you have the verification from a counselor and need your animal for your mental health and safety.
 Many people in the United States have found beneficial effects from having an ESA and have taken the time to certify their ESAs throughout the country using Emotional Pet Support’s simple examination.
 This is a step that can provide you with a feeling of security and safety that is worth more than anything else, so be sure to take it seriously and follow the regulations applicable to your ESA for a great future for both of you.